guilherme-ac-fernandes/guilherme-ac-fernandes/README.md

   <ul align="left">
     <li>🌱 I'm a Fullstack Web Developer and also Chemical and Quality Engineer.</li>
     <br>
-    <li>📝 I'm in love with back-end and I’m currently learning Node.js, Typescript and MongoDB.</li>
+    <li>❤️ I'm in love with back-end and I’m currently learning Node.js, Typescript and MongoDB.</li>
     <br>
     <li>⭐️ Fun fact about me: I'm a nintendo lover, compulsive reader (when I have time) and also I'm always trying to take cool pictures.</li>
     <br>
     <li>
-      You can also reach me at
+      📧 You can also reach me at
       <a href="mailto:gfengquimica@gmail.com" target="_blank">gfengquimica@gmail.com</a>
       or add me on
       <a href="https://www.linkedin.com/in/guilherme-ac-fernandes/" target="_blank">